Skip to main content

 Group Therapy

 Interns are given priority to co-facilitate therapy groups with senior staff.
 CAPS typically offers semi-structured and structured psychoeducational groups, support groups, and interpersonal process groups.
 Briefer psychoeducational groups may be offered quarterly and meet for 1 hour weekly.
-Interpersonal process groups may continue for mutiple quarters and meet for 1.5 hours weekly.
+Interpersonal process groups may continue for multiple quarters and meet for 1.5 hours weekly.
 Interns received 30 minutes weekly of individual supervision for each group they co-facilitate.
 They assist with clinical documentation, and depending on the therapy group, may also participate in curriculum development and pre-group orientation/screening appointments.

 Community-Based Intervention